CiscoDevNet/unity-connection-apis-python-samples/README.md

     pip install -r requirements.txt
     ```

-* Rename the file `.env.example` to `.env` and edit to specify your CUC address and API user credentials - the user must be an administrator:
+* Rename the file `.env.example` to `.env` and edit to specify your CUC address/credentials - the user must be an administrator:

     ![user config](assets/images/user_config.png)

     >Note: see individual sample header comments for additional configs as needed

-    >Note: pre-populated configurations in .env.example will work when connecting to a [DevNet 'Collaboration x.x' Sandbox](https://devnetsandbox.cisco.com/RM/Topology?c=37ab87fa-8dc5-4667-b461-0e7dab07176b)

 * If using VS Code, simply open the **Run** tab, select the desired sample and click the green 'run' arrow.

-    Otherwise, from the terminal you can launch Flask-based apps like so:
+    Otherwise, from the terminal you can launch Flask-based apps this way:

     ```bash
     FLASK_APP=cuni_notification_logger.py python -m flask run --host=0.0.0.0 --port=5000